Testlio/hype/content/post/graphql-testing.md

 The service we built this whole thing for has been at a stable 95-97% lines, functions and statements test coverage since implementing the first types.
 Whenever this percentage drops, we get a warning in the pull request.

-The remaining lines of uncovered code are exclusively things that should actually just be unit tested. we currently have zero unit tests in this codebase and will be adding some to bring coverage up even higher.
+The remaining lines of uncovered code are exclusively things that should actually just be unit tested.
+We currently have zero unit tests in this codebase and will be adding some to bring coverage up even higher.

 If you are currently unhappy with the way you write tests or if you don’t do it at all, I encourage you to ask why.
 Address the problems you have with it individually, put together a plan to put an end to them, and make your testing awesome.
 This solution might not be the perfect one for you, but the perfect solution for you _does_ exist.
 Figure it out and your codebase, coworkers and your very own sanity will thank you.